-The Hospital has entered into an interest rate swap agreement to manage the volatility of interest rates.
+The Hospital entered into an interest rate swap agreement to manage the volatility of interest rates.
 The Hospital is a party to a 15-year interest rate swap agreement with a notional principal amount of \$7 million, whereby the Hospital is obligated to pay fixed interest of 3.95% while receiving variable rate interest which offsets the variable rate interest paid on its term loan (note 9(a)).
-The agreement matures on June 1, 2025.
-The fair value of the interest rate swap agreement will continue to fluctuate until the maturity of the agreement, or its settlement.

-The fair value of the interest rate swap at March 31, 2023 is in a net favorable position of \$7,262 (2022 - unfavorable \$45,226).
-The current year impact of the change in fair value of the interest rate swap is a decrease to the statement of remeasurement gains and loss of \$52,488 (2022 - decrease of \$119,337).
+The fair value of the interest rate swap at March 31, 2024 is in a net favorable position of \$nil (2023 - favorable \$7,262).
+The current year impact of the change in fair value of the interest rate swap is an increase to the statement of remeasurement gains and loss of \$7,262 (2023 - decrease of \$52,488).
 The fair value of the interest rate swap is determined using Level 3 of the fair value hierarchy.